WPManageNinja/wp-payment-form/readme.txt

 == Frequently Asked Questions ==

-= Is The Forms build with this plugin responsive? =
+= Are the payment forms build with this plugin responsive? =

-Forms created by WPPayForm Plugin are mobile responsive and looks beautiful on any device.
+Payforms created with WPPayForm Plugin are mobile responsive and looks beautiful on any device.

-= What Payment methods is available currently? =
+= Which payment methods are available currently? =

-You can accept payment with Stripe and in WPPayForm Pro you can use PayPal too.
+You can accept payment with Stripe.
+But with WPPayForm Pro you can use PayPal too.

 = Does the plugin save form submissions? =

 Yes, All user submitted data will be saved on your WordPress site and you can view them anytime with detailed data.

-= How Many forms can I build with this plugin? =
+= How many forms can I build with this plugin? =

-You can build as many form as you want, there is no restriction.
+You can build as many payforms as you want, there is no restriction.

-= Does this plugin support stripe checkout.js? =
+= Does this plugin support Stripe checkout.js? =

-Yes, You use stripe's checkout.js or element.js to accept payment.
-It's built in and you don't have to do any code.
+Yes, You use Stripe's checkout.js or element.js to accept payment.
+It's built-in and you won't have to code anything.

 = Do I have to be a developer or hire one to use this plugin? =